-- The main consequence in the short-term (during construction) will be the removal of habitat for micro-organisms, invertebrates, birds, reptiles, amphibians and small mammals.
+- 101. The main consequence in the short-term (during construction) will be the removal of habitat for micro-organisms, invertebrates, birds, reptiles, amphibians and small mammals.
 As some animals are territorial, this will create knock-on effects on local populations.
 If the works occur during breeding or nesting season, the removal of the nesting sites could result in a lost generation and/or severe stress on the breeding animal if they have to reproduce again in the same season.
 Such disturbance could also result in the breeding pairs abandoning the site never to return.
 Likewise, in the winter season, the works could disturb hibernating animals (this includes overwintering insects as well as small mammals).
-The energetic costs of being roused from hibernation are often lethal for the animals, as they generally cannot replenish their reserves in the winter months. - The removal and relocation of the soil also has a more permanent impact on its micro-organisms and invertebrate populations.
+The energetic costs of being roused from hibernation are often lethal for the animals, as they generally cannot replenish their reserves in the winter months. - 102.
+The removal and relocation of the soil also has a more permanent impact on its micro-organisms and invertebrate populations.
 If the soil is taken away and redistributed to other sites, potentially in other regions, this will impact on the natural distribution of those animals.
-For example, bats were removed from the Barratt site and re-homed in Royston87.
+For example, construction work on the south side of Kidderpore Avenue saw the rehoming of bats in Royston87.